survivejs/webpack-book/manuscript/developing_with_webpack/enabling_sourcemaps.md

 ## Conclusion

 Sourcemaps can be convenient during development.
 They provide us better means to debug our applications as we can still examine the original code over generated one.
-The next chapter covers a Webpack plugin known as *npm-install-webpack-plugin*.
-Plugins like this allow us to push our development flow further.
-All of these little improvements count.
+Our build configuration isn't that sophisticated yet, though.
+I'll show you how to push it further in the next part as we discuss various build related techniques.